vauxite-org/typescript-logging/README.md

 Which one to use, is a matter of preference, both have advantages and disadvantages.

-Note: Currently the chrome developer extension supports "Categorized logging" only, in the future it will support both (planned for 0.3 release).
+Note: Currently the chrome developer extension supports "Categorized logging" only, in the future it will support both (planned for a future 0.x release).

 ### Log4j way of logging